joewong/tensorflow-helloworld/README.md

 # TensorFlow Helloworld
-This example project trains a neural network against the XOR function.
+This example project trains a neural network on the XOR function.

 # Pre-requisites
 Java 8 is required to build and run the application.